-One of those talks was given by Joe Elmore, president of the Charleston Animal Society.
+One of those talks was given by Joe Elmore, president of the Charleston Animal Society and Maddie Hero.
 It involves embezzlement, mistrust, and sexy firefighters.
 And if that’s not intriguing enough, it also involves the transformation of a Deep South shelter with a sky-high euthanasia rate deciding, in the wake of disaster, to stop the killing and save all their community’s healthy and treatable pets — hand in hand with the residents of that community.

 In his talk, Elmore described how, in December of 2011, the organization learned its longtime president and pillar of the community turned out to have been stealing money for years.
 The chief executive position had long been a revolving door, and there was none in place at that time.
 The organization was unstable.
 The community was mistrustful, and rightly so.